CNBC Awards

 The Core Causes Behind Employee Disengagement

-Modern workers specifically Millennials and Gen Z prioritize purpose-driven work that aligns with meaningful goals.
-When leadership fails to communicate a compelling vision or contradicts stated values, employees lose their intrinsic motivation.
+• A Disconnect from Organizational Purpose: Many employees, especially Millennials and Gen Z, seek work that feels meaningful and aligned with clear goals.
+When company values and leadership vision feel unclear or inconsistent, motivation and engagement often decline.
 Elevating the employee experience depends on moving from a transactional to a transformational culture.

 Recognizing the Signs of Quiet Quitting